Lindseys707/healthwildcatters-website/index.md

       of North Texas, we lease space to health focused startups and companies, along with service providers and consultants in the healthcare or startup space. '
   - question: 'Are the offices furnished? '
-    answer: 'Yes, all of our offices are come furnished with a desk, chair and rolling storage cart. '
+    answer: 'Yes, all of our offices come furnished with a desk, chair and rolling storage cart. '
   - question: Is parking provided?
     answer: 'Parking is not provided in the building, but there are multiple lots